 Getting to Lugano:

-Another option is to travel from Milan’s Malpensa airport to Lugano via bus, one-way 25 CHF, round trip 35 CHF.
+Another option is to travel from Milan’s Malpensa airport to Lugano via bus.
+Use the website below to price your trip (most likely about 25 CHF one way, about 35 CHF round trip).
 This journey will take about 70 minutes and must be reserved.
 Information about the bus service is available here: